kevinnowland/mdview/README.md

 # Markdown Site

-Display nested folders of `.md` files as a static website with support for mathjax (online).
+Display nested folders of `.md` files as a static website with support for mathjax (online only).

-Note: that this does require an internet connection for the mathjax support.

 ## Usage